Lin-Brain-Lab/OHBM-2023-Emotionally-Cued-Mismatch-Negativity-in-Deep-Brain-Stimulation-Patients-with-Depression/README.md

 ![](/Images/GA_V1V2_allCond.png)

 The highlighted portions of the graph were determined as timepoints of interest due to the significant negative waveforms present during the expected timepoints of the MMN (200-300ms post stimulus; light blue) and the late MMN (350-450 ms post stimulus; pink).
-In the MMN timerange of interest, a negative going waveform was observed for both conditions and visits while during the late MMN timerange only the angry condition showed a negative going waveform while the GA for the sad condition was generally positive.
+In the MMN time range of interest, a negative going waveform was observed for both conditions and visits while during the late MMN time range only the angry condition showed a negative going waveform while the GA for the sad condition was generally positive.
-The full baseline timerange (500ms pre-stimulus) has been included in this image.
+The full baseline time range (500ms pre-stimulus) has been included in this image.

 A Scheirer-Ray-Hare test was use to assess the statistical significance of the condition and timepoint main effects as well as their interaction.